d3v1an7/website-benwhite/src/blog/nested-pagination.md

 A data structure that I reckon makes sense here is an array of authors that each have an array of articles.

-Unfortunately for us, 11ty pagination expects a single, flat array, so unless we're up for manually writing a template file for every single author (no thank you), we need to come up with something clever.
+Unfortunately for us, 11ty pagination only handles a single data set: you can either loop through the authors, or the authors articles, not both.
+We _could_ solve this by just creating an individual template file for every author, but that doesn't sound like fun.
+Let's come up with something cleverer!
 Inspired by [this post](https://www.codeflood.net/blog/2024/04/17/11ty-nested-pagination/) and [this thread](https://github.com/11ty/eleventy/issues/332), I ended up forming an array of authors that instead looked like this:

 ```
 const authors = [